A Midsummer Meme's Dream: Investigating Market Manipulations in the Meme Coin Ecosystem: Profit Extraction Manipulations

 \mypara{3.
 Dump phase:} We then detect the subsequent dump phase through a sharp price decline exceeding 30\% following the peak, with post-dump average trading volume falling below 50\% of the volume observed during the pump phase, indicating rapidly waning interest after the orchestrated collapse.

-To minimize false positives, we implemented more conservative thresholds than previous research by Kamps et al.~\cite{kamps2018moon}, who employed a 10\% price increase threshold with a 400\% volume surge requirement.
+We initially adopted the detection thresholds from~\cite{kamps2018moon}, who defined a pump as a 10\% price increase with a 400\% volume surge.
+However, as these parameters yielded excessive false positives, due to the volatility of meme coins, we implemented more conservative thresholds to prioritize precision over recall.
 This approach detects 91 pump and dump operations affecting 60 different tokens, 54 on Solana, 3 on BSC, 2 on Base, and 1 on Ethereum.